 There are a few variations of the lithium chemistry, but the most suitable to off-grid usage is the iron phosphate.
 This technology offers great capacity and current output for a lightweight and small size.
 The only downsize to this technology is the high cost due to use of rare earth metals.
-LIP is the safest of all the lithium technologies, but still not as safe as AGM or GEL.
+LiFePO4 is the safest of all the lithium technologies, but still not as safe as AGM or GEL.

 - Operates in similar voltages to lead acid, but REQUIRES a charge designed for lithium iron phosphate chemistry

 - Has extremely good cycle life